 These snippets clarify entities for AI systems and search engines.
 Validate them with a structured data tester.
 Embed them on your most relevant local pages.
 The next section explains how structured data helps AI understand your services in practice.

-How Does Structured Data Enhance AI Search Comprehension for Smart Home Services?
+Why Structured Data Enhances AI Search Comprehension for Smart Home Services

 Structured data transforms human content into clear relationships: Service → Offer → Location.
 Search indexes and generative models can reliably map these to user intent.
 When a Service page includes structured data, it declares service type, included items, and geographic coverage.
 AI systems can then match these attributes to queries like ‘best integrator for Matter devices near me.’
 Best practices include embedding structured data for Service and Offer on core service pages.
 Use structured data for FAQPage for conversational questions.
 Always validate your structured data to avoid errors.
 Clear structured data boosts the chance your content is chosen for AI overviews and answer boxes.